 All these things get people’s attention.
 If you keep on sharing your blog posts, it starts to look mundane for your followers, and hence, they stop paying attention to it.
 On the contrary, if you keep on trying a variety of things as your social media posts, it’d keep followers on their toes.

 It reminded me of a successful freelancer-turned-entrepreneur from Pakistan.
 His name is Hisham Sarwar.
-The man is one of the most influential guys in the digital marketing space in Pakistan.
+The man is one of the most influential guys in the digital content marketing space in Pakistan.
 He is quite active on Facebook and keeps on engaging followers through live videos, status, pictures, Q&As, and discussions.

 So the point is that social media success doesn’t lie in sharing your content, but instead if you start being authentic, helpful, and generous on any of the social media platforms, it’d surely turn things around for you.
 As far as driving blog traffic from social media is concerned, when you “give” to your community, it pays off in different shapes and forms, and loads of blog traffic is one of them.